mzt-tang/nz-tax-calculator/README.md

 # NZ Tax Calculator

-This is a simple tax calculator built on react
+This is a simple tax calculator built on vite + react

 ### Running the app
-Install its dependencies:
+In the nz-tax-calculator directory, install its dependencies:

 `npm install`